Home > Wireless Questions

 + Bridge mode: bridge together the WLAN and the wired infrastructure together.

 + Sensor mode: this is a special mode which is not listed in the books but you need to know.
 In this mode, the device can actually function much like a WLAN client would associating and identifying client connectivity issues within the network in real time without requiring an IT or technician to be on site.
+The advantage of sensor mode is to allow the AP to use its own radio (as a client) to test the quality and performance of the network at any time.

 Mobility Express is the ability to use an access point (AP) as a controller instead of a real WLAN controller.
 But this solution is only suitable for small to midsize, or multi-site branch locations where you might not want to invest in a dedicated WLC.
 A Mobility Express WLC can support up to 100 APs.